QData/FastSK/README.md

-# FastSK: fast sequence analysis with gapped string kernels
+# FastSK: fast sequence analysis with gapped string kernels (Fast-GKM-SVM)

 This Github repo provides improved algorithms for implementing gkm-svm string kernel calculations.
 We provide C++ version of the algorithm implementation and a python wrapper (making to a python package) for the C++ implementation.
 Our package provides fast and accuate gkm-svm based training SVM classifiers and regressors for gkm string kernel based sequence analysis.